-We do not recognize ROU assets and lease liabilities for short-term leases that have an initial lease term of 12 months or less.
-We recognize the lease payments associated with short-term leases as an expense on a straight-line basis over the lease term.
+The Company does not recognize ROU assets and lease liabilities for short-term leases that have an initial lease term of 12 months or less.
+It recognizes the lease payments associated with short-term leases as an expense on a straight-line basis over the lease term.